dourmiah/Fraud_detection_lead_2/03_producer/README.md

 <!-- ###################################################################### -->
 ## It's a kind of magic (remember 1986 ?)
-The aim here is to explain how the producer starts up and how the Confluent API's ``Key'' and ``Secret'' pass from PowerShell to Linux.
+The aim here is to explain how the producer starts up and how the Confluent API's ``Key`` and ``Secret`` pass from PowerShell to Linux.

 ### The `run_confluent_image.ps1` script